CalfCrusher/InstagramAccountTakeover/README.md

 # InstagramAccountTakeover

-This tool generates random reset URLs and check if still valid for account takeover.
+This tool generates random reset account URLs and check if they still valid for a complete Instagram account takeover.

 ### USAGE: